Primary

 Set an incline bench at 45 degrees and lie face-down with arms hanging straight below your shoulders.
 Hold dumbbells with palms facing each other and extend your elbows to push them back behind you.
 Squeeze hard at the top where gravity pulls hardest, then lower with control.

-Want Prone Tricep Extension in your program?
+See where Prone Tricep Extension fits in your weekly plan

 Lie face down on an incline bench.